BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/algorithmic-composition/2-markov-chains.md

 One possible way to construct a Markov chain is to use the ``\degree`` of the scale as an event.
 Given degree $x_i$ we use ``1.0.rand`` to generate a random number between 0.0 and 1.0.
 Then we pick the $i^{\text{th}}$ row of our matrix ``p``.
-We accumulate the colums and increase an index, starting from 0, until the sum is greater or equal the rolled probability.
+We accumulate the columns and increase an index, starting from 0, until the sum is greater than or equal to the rolled probability.

 ```isc
 ~funcNext = { |prevIndex|